 Also Known As – Head To Knee Pose

-Benefits – The Janu Sirsasana works towards increasing the flexibility in the thighs and hip joints.
-The muscles are stretched, and there is an increase in the circulation of blood.
+Benefits – The Janu Sirsasana works towards increasing the flexibility in the hamstringsi XMuscles that run down the back of the thigh from the hip to below the knee, allowing you to extend the leg and bend your knee. and its subsets whilst toning the thighs and hip joints.
+Besides that, the leg muscles are stretched, there is a greater stretch on the back and spine, which contributes to an increase in the circulation of blood in these regions.
 This nourishes the muscles and keeps the area healthy.
-This asana helps to strengthen the legs too.
+This asana helps to strengthen the legs too, and if done for a prolonged period, calms the mind as well.

 How To Do It – Assume the Dandasana.
-Fold your left knee such that the left foot is placed on the right thigh.
-Stretch your arms up, fold your torso, and reach out for your foot with your arms.
-Breathe into your right abdomen.
+Fold your left knee such that the left foot is touching the right thigh.
+Stretch your arms up, lengthen your torso, and reach out for your foot with your arms.
+Breathe into your abdomen.
 Hold and release, and repeat with the other leg.
 Although you are meant to touch your head to your knee in this asana, what is more important in this pose is keeping your back straight.

 7. Baddha Konasana